slab10000/RomanEmpireCounter/README.md

 # RomanEmpireCounter
 App that allows you to count the number of times you think of the Roman Empire

-This app is built using clean architecture.
+This app is built using Kotlin, clean architecture and Room.
-Room is also used
+Hilt is used for dependency injection.